student-smritipandey/Mobile-sales-dashboard/README.md

 # Project Objective
 To design an interactive Power BI dashboard that provides real-time insights into mobile sales data, enabling analysis by product, location, time, and customer behavior.
 The goal is to support data-driven decision-making for improving sales strategies and performance

+# Dataset Used
+<a href="https://github.com/student-smritipandey/Mobile-sales-dashboard">Mobile sales dashboard dataset </a>
 # Questions (KPI'S)
  How many mobile units were sold?
 How many total transactions took place?